akucharik/backbone.cameraView/README.md

 # Oculo (in development)

-Oculo is a simple and intuitive JavaScript 2D camera that allows you to animate HTML within a frame.
+Oculo is a simple and intuitive JavaScript 2D virtual camera for animating HTML within a frame.
 It's built using [GSAP](https://greensock.com/gsap) for its tweening and rendering engine.

 ## Features
 - Pan
 - Zoom
 - Rotate
+- Shake
+- Fade
-- Drag
+- Drag to move
-- Wheel
+- Wheel to zoom
 - Bounds
 - Play controls
 - and more...

 ## Getting started
-### 1. [Download Oculo](https://github.com/akucharik/backbone.cameraView/archive/master.zip) and add it and its dependencies to your page.
+### 1. [Download Oculo](https://github.com/akucharik/oculo/archive/master.zip) and add it and its dependencies to your page.

 ```html
 <script type="text/javascript" src="oculo/dist/TweenMax.min.js"></script>